-Our executive officers and directors, combined with our stockholders who own more than 5% of our outstanding common stock, in the aggregate, beneficially own shares representing approximately % of our capital stock (assuming no exercise of the underwriters' option to purchase additional shares, no exercise of outstanding options and no purchases of shares in this offering by any member of this group).
+Based on the beneficial ownership of our common stock as of June 1, 2021, our executive officers and directors, combined with our stockholders who own more than 5% of our outstanding common stock, in the aggregate, will beneficially own shares representing approximately 19.3% of our capital stock upon the completion of this offering (assuming no exercise of the underwriters' option to purchase additional shares, no exercise of outstanding options and no purchases of shares in this offering by any member of this group).
 Our executive officers and directors, combined with our stockholders who own more than 5% of our outstanding common stock, have the ability to control us through this ownership position.
 As a result, these stockholders, if acting together, will continue to control matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, would control the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of ownership control may:

-- delay, defer or prevent a change in control; - · entrench our management and the board of directors; or - impede a merger, consolidation, takeover or other business combination involving us that other stockholders may desire.
+- · delay, defer or prevent a change in control; - · entrench our management and the board of directors; or - impede a merger, consolidation, takeover or other business combination involving us that other stockholders may desire.